USA / USD

 And once it's time to transition to the next revision of ISO 9001, don't rush into updating processes and documentation before the dust has settled and common interpretations have been established.
 Our clients and those who have followed the strategies above will find that only few changes are needed and that required resources can easily be justified.

-It's also worth mentioning that our ISO 9001 templates and other Do-It-Yourself tools include free upgrades for 5 years so you don't need to worry about the next revision.
+It's also worth mentioning that our ISO 9001 templates and other Do-It-Yourself tools include free updates for 5 years so you don't need to worry about the next revision.

 Naomi Sato